0atman/noboilerplate/scripts/40-compiler-driven-development.md

 [cliffle.com/blog/rust-typestate/](https://cliffle.com/blog/rust-typestate/) (stay tuned for demo)

 notes:
-When I write a new Rust program, I don't start with functions or methods or any runtime code.
-I start with the model of my application, expressed with Rust's rich type system.

-Interacting with the real-world, on disk or through the network is too slow for me, at first, I need to iterate faster than that, to sketch out my ideas, unconstrained by the outside world.

 You may be familiar with repl-driven development, or the fast feedback of testing out your code in the browser with hot code reloading.

 The compiler is faster than these methods, to be fair because it's doing less.